 This course introduces the central concepts and methods for studying international politics, comparative politics, and international relations.
 It discusses how incentives, political institutions, and domestic politics shape interactions in the international arena, and gives students analytical tools as a means to evaluate political perspectives based on logic and evidence.
-International Political Economy BPEP-UB 9011 4 units.
+Political Economy of East Asia BPEP-SHU 9042 4 units.
 Sophomore spring.
-This course gives students an indepth introduction to the interaction between politics and economics in the international system, with an emphasis on the application of economic theory to the sub-field of international political economy.
-It investigates the effects of international institutions on economic relations, the causes of cooperation and conflict in international trade and finance, and the effects of domestic and international politics.
-Political Economy of East Asia BPEP-UB 9042/BPEP-SHU 9042/POL-UA 560 4 units.
-Sophomore standing This course uses theories of trade, political economy, collective action, and sectoral analysis to examine the political economy of East Asia, specifically China.
+This course uses theories of trade, political economy, collective action, and sectoral analysis to examine the political economy of East Asia, specifically China.
 The three primary objectives are to (1) understand the historical trajectory of China's development path; (2) consider in what ways and to what degree the growth experiences of East Asia's high-performing economies helped inform China's economic policymakers' decisions and shed light on the prospects for the long-term success of reforms in China; and (3) assess the state of China's contemporary political economy and the government's current role in generating or inhibiting economic activity.
-Politics of Latin America BPEP-UB 9044/POL-UA 9530/POL-UA 530 4 units.
-Sophomore standing.
-This course analyzes how political power relates to social structure, economic change, and international pressures in Latin America.
-It presents case studies of three to five Latin American nations at distinct levels of social modernization.
-These comparative cases illustrate trends including the struggle for democracy, military interference in politics, and party competition.
-This course also covers political conditions in Caribbean nations.
-ECONOMICS CORE Microeconomics ECON-UB 1 4 units.
-Freshman year.
-Full course description can be found in the Department of Economics section (page 27).
+Business & Government BPEP-UB 5 4 units.
+Junior fall.
+This course examines the institutional and intellectual domain that defines the relationships between business and government.
+The relationships are extensive, in many instances necessary, and often controversial.
+Topics of interest include areas where government - as a matter of public interest - exerts its influence over business through regulations as well as areas where business enters the political fray to influence government activity.
+The goal is to help students appreciate that though the particulars of the relationship differ across countries and times, the relationship itself plays a definitive role in shaping the practice of business and the nature of society.
+The course has two parts: (1) a conceptual framework (e.g. decision-making in democracy, market failure, public goods, and rent seeking) and (2) applications (e.g. the role of regulatory agencies, antitrust, industrial and competition policy, and business lobbying).
+Economics Core Microeconomics ECON-UB 1 4 units.
+First year.
+Full course description can be found in the Department of Economics section (page 30).
 Introduction to Macroeconomics BPEP-UB 2 4 units.
-Freshman spring.
+First year spring.
 This course focuses on the economy as a whole (the "macroeconomy"), starting with the meaning and measurement of important macroeconomic data (such as unemployment, inflation, and output) and moving on to the basic theory of production and the behavior of the overall economy.
 Topics include long-run economic growth and the standard of living; the causes and consequences of economic booms and recessions: the role of the financial sector, the banking system, and the central bank (the Federal Reserve in the U.S.); and the government debt and sovereign insolvency.
 The course examines the role of government monetary and fiscal policies in the U.S. and around the world.
 International Economics ECON-UA 9238 4 units.
 Sophomore fall.